 Ice water is placed in the upper vessel of the tower and then flows slowly, drop by drop, through an adjustable valve into a layer of ground coffee.
-The coffee is slowly saturated; the extraction is very delicate.
+The cold brew coffee is slowly saturated; the extraction is very delicate.
 In the end, a concentrate is obtained, which flows into another vessel.

 Before consumption, you should dilute the concentrate with ice, water, or milk to taste.
 The process usually takes 3 to 24 hours, depending on the volume of the drink and individual preferences.

 The Yama best coffee maker is a quality product.
 It is handmade with borosilicate glass.
 It is a real work of art.
 From a distance, it may resemble a siphon coffee maker, but it does not use any heat to produce cup of coffee.

 The Aeropress coffee maker is the most modern equipment for coffee preparation, as it was invented in 2005.
 However, the way it operates has been known to humanity for ages.

 The device resembles a syringe with a filter in the lid, through which passes boiling water mixed with coffee grounds.
 In fact, the Aeropress works similarly to an espresso machine: Water passes through the coffee under pressure, brewing it and pulling out all the extracts.

 The Aeropress coffee maker is an unpretentious and simple way to brew coffee because you don’t need expensive machines or equipment.
 You can make coffee with an Aeropress at home or at work, on a trip or on a picnic.
 The coffee will be very clean and strong.
 It will taste quite similar to a classic espresso.

 An Aeropress is usually made of durable plastic that does not bend or scratch and that will last a long time.
 If you brew cup of coffee two or three times every day, the Aeropress coffee maker will last five years.